indrayam/spinnaker-the-hard-way/LocalGitInstallation.md

 Here are all the Spinnaker Microservices that are documented in [Spinnaker Reference Docs](https://www.spinnaker.io/reference/architecture/#spinnaker-microservices)

-Open each of the links in a separate tab and fork the repo into your personal repo:
+Open each of the links in a separate tab and fork the repo into your personal repo. **Make sure you have your SSH keys setup to access each of these Git repos**:

 - [Deck](https://github.com/spinnaker/deck)
 - [Gate](https://github.com/spinnaker/gate)